Please read these guidelines before heading out to the festival!

 In short ..

-No Dogs, No Glass, No illicit substances, No exceptions!
+No Dogs, No Glass, No illegal substances, No exceptions!

 Please care for and respect the beautiful environment we are able to hold this event in.